digitalsonic/spring-boot-in-action/Chapters/06WallsCh06.md

 }
 ```

 Find a reader by username
+根据用户名查找读者

 Aside from being rewritten in Groovy, the most significant change in SecurityConfig is the second configure() method.
 As you can see, it uses a closure (as the implementation of UserDetailsService) that looks up a Reader by calling the static findByUsername() method, which is provided by GORM.